nikita-jha/FBLA_Advisor_Contact_Info/README.md

 1).
 Download project from github URL (green CLONE/DOWNLOAD button on top right side of page)

 2).
-Project is set up for IntelliJ IDE.
-Import the entire source code as a new project in IntelliJ or Eclpise
+Project is set up for IntelliJ IDE (.idea included).
+Open project in IntelliJ or Eclpise

 3).
 Ensure dependecies from libraries are fully resolved.
+Open Module Settings and import the libraries to run JavaFX projects.

 4).
+The Application uses MSAccess DB. https://sourceforge.net/projects/ucanaccess/files/.
+You have to download UCanAccess distribution and add the following JAR files to the classpath (In Intellij add these libraries as external dependencies):
+    ucanaccess-4.0.4.jar
+    hsqldb-2.3.1.jar
+    jackcess-2.1.11.jar
+    commons-lang-2.6.jar
+    commons-logging-1.1.3.jar

+5).
+Compile and build the project.
+Ensure no error remains.

+6).
 Look for Main.java file and run (In Intellij, right click and select Run Main.java.

 5).
 A JavaFX standalone application Login page will open.
 Follow Application Instructions from here.